 You can put as much money as you want each year into your DC pension pot, but there's a limit to the amount of savings the Government will let you have tax relief on.
 The overall limit each year is called the 'Annual Allowance' (AA).
-The standard AA is currently £60,000, as at 6 April 2024, For high earners, the AA may be lower.
+The standard AA is currently £60,000, as at 6 April 2023, For high earners, the AA may be lower.
 If you have a taxable income over £200,000, you will still be subject to the "taper" measure and hence potentially a much lower personal AA.
-The lowest level of the tapered Annual Allowance (TAA) is £10,000 from 6 April 2024 and this will apply for those with taxable incomes (inclusive of employer sponsored pension savings) over £260,000.

-This means that you may have the scope to make larger

-tax efficient pension savings than before.
+The lowest level of the tapered Annual Allowance (TAA) increased to £10,000 from 6 April 2023 (compared to 2022/23's lowest level of £4,000) and this will apply for those with taxable incomes (inclusive of employer sponsored pension savings) over £260,000.
+This means that you may have the scope to make larger tax efficient pension savings than before.
 If you had ceased making pension savings, or restricted them, because of the TAA or because your pension savings were at or around the LTA, you may be considering whether to make new pension savings.
 We recommend that you speak to a regulated financial adviser before making any decisions.